brandonlammey/Proj_1/README.md

 Link to their website: https://codedocs.xyz/

+We also used JSDoc and Doxygen to generate local documentation files for our project.

+Link to JSDoc website: http://usejsdoc.org/

+Link to Doxygen website: http://www.stack.nl/~dimitri/doxygen/index.html

 ## Sources & References

 Source for learning how to split a string into an array: